Spring Street Courthouse: Building history

+U.S. Court House and Post Office, 312 N. Spring St.

 Built between 1937 and 1940 by the Federal Public Works Administration, this was the third federal building constructed in Los Angeles.

 The first Los Angeles federal building, completed 1892, housed the post office, U.S. District Court, and various federal agencies, but it soon proved inadequate.

 The second Los Angeles federal building was used from 1910 to 1937 when it was razed for construction of the Spring Street Courthouse.

 Gilbert Stanley Underwood was selected to design the building as consulting architect to the Office of the Supervising Architect of the Treasury Department.
 The actual plans were prepared by the Supervising Architect's Office.
 Underwood was acclaimed for his public architecture.
 His work includes lodges in National Parks, over two dozen post offices, a number of federal courthouses, and the magnificent United States Mint in San Francisco.

 The original plan specified a fifteen-story building.
 Even before construction began in May 1937, the Treasury Department realized two more floors would be needed.
 Congress did not appropriate the additional funding until the initial fifteen-story building was finished in January 1939.
 The building's top two stories and penthouse were added between April 1939 and March 1940.
 At the time of its completion, it was the largest federal building in the western United States.
 The post office, located on the ground and first floors, moved to another site in 1965.
 The expanding U.S. District Court then took over the space.

 The U.S. Court House has been the venue for a number of notable court cases, beginning in the 1940s with paternity cases against Clark Gable and Charlie Chaplin, and a breach of contract suit filed by Bette Davis against Warner Brothers.
 The House Un-American Activities Committee met in the building in 1947 to gather information on Hollywood personalities suspected of Communist involvement.
 In 1973 the federal government case against Daniel Ellsberg for leaking the "Pentagon Papers" was heard in the courthouse.

 In 2016, the Central District moved to the New U.S. Court House on First between Broadway and Hill, leaving the building's courtrooms empty.
 In 2018, the Los Angeles County Superior Court began leasing courtrooms in the United States Courthouse from the federal government for some of its civil and complex civil departments.
 This meant the building would again be used as a courthouse, but would now host a state court instead of a federal court.
 Other portions of the U.S. Court House remain in use by certain federal agencies, including the U.S. Attorney's office, and Probation and Pretrial Services.